Cha Cha Cha (1964 film)

 Cha Cha Cha is an Indian romance film, released in 1964.
 The script is by Chandrashekhar, who also directed the film and plays the lead male role.
 It also features Helen in her first leading role.

 The cast also includes Om Prakash, Leela Mishra, Iftekhar, O. P. Ralhan and Tun Tun.
 Music in the film was composed by Iqbal Qureshi.
-The song "Subah Na Aayi Shaam Na Aayi", was written by the then new song writer, Neeraj, and Makhdoom Mohiuddin's poem "Chara Gar" is depicted in the song "Ek Chameli Ke Mandwe Tale", which tells the story of two lovers who can never be together.
+The song "Subah Na Aayi Shaam Na Aayi", was written by the then new songwriter, Neeraj, and Makhdoom Mohiuddin's poem "Chara Gar" is depicted in the song "Ek Chameli Ke Mandwe Tale", which tells the story of two lovers who can never be together.

 Plot

 Lali, played by Helen, returns home from abroad, disappointing her mother with her new attitudes, looks, and affinity to dance.
 After reluctantly making a trip to the temple at the request of her mother, Lali assumes that the man (Puran) singing in the temple, is referring to her in the lyrics of his song.
 In response, and to the surprise of onlookers, she slaps him, only to shortly discover that he is blind and was singing a religious song.
 Feeling guilty, and with the support of her family, Puran is taken to Mumbai (then Bombay), and regains his eyesight following eye surgery paid for by Lali's family.

 Lali's character soon changes.
 Unable to persuade Puran to learn Western dance, she assumes traditional dress and the two fall in love.
 However, she is subsequently persuaded by her father to marry a wealthy businessman and end the relationship with Puran for the sake of family honour in light of her upcoming sister's marriage, as Puran, being of a "harijan" caste, is deemed unsuitable for her by her parents.

 When she is struck by a disability, her husband leaves her.
 Puran in the meantime becomes a singing/dancing hero.